November 12, 2020

 See EY Global Tax Alert, Egypt amends income tax and stamp duty law provisions, dated 15 October 2020.

-On 13 October 2020, Hungary submitted a Bill to Parliament proposing changes to some of the international tax rules.
+On 13 October 2020, Hungary submitted a to Parliament proposing changes to some of the international tax rules.
 Among others, the Bill proposes to amend the PE definition to introduce a service PE provision for the furnishing of services by a nonresident entity in Hungary, but only if the services continue for a period of more than 183 days in any 12-month period.
 Also, related projects must be considered together for purposes of the Service PE.
 Further, the Bill provides that a tax treaty has precedence over domestic law on PE matters even if there is no PE under domestic law.

 The Law is expected to be effective from 1 January 2021.

 On 12 October 2020, the Portuguese Government submitted the (Draft Budget Law) to the Parliament.
 Among other items, the Draft Budget Law proposes to extend the PE ‘’force of attraction’’ by including income earned by a nonresident entity from the sale of goods to Portuguese residents identical or similar to those sold through a PE in Portugal in the calculation of the profit attributable to the PE of the nonresident entity.

 Moreover, the Draft Budget law proposes to update the PE definition, including the following amendments: